omonimus1/blog-jade-rubick/content/posts/2020-09-24--managing-complexity/index.md

 * Cross-functional teams, so less coordination is needed to build something valuable
 * About a million other things

-You can think of growing an engineering organization as almost a mathemtical exercise, where you see growth in complexity in what you build and who you hire, and you reduce complexity with all the activities you take to streamline things.
+You can think of growing an engineering organization as almost a mathematical exercise, where you see growth in complexity in what you build and who you hire, and you reduce complexity with all the activities you take to streamline things.

 A warning: one way of reading the Innovator's Dilemna is that the company with the most complexity almost always loses.
 So you have to build your organizations very, very carefully.